FrankJaco/homeassistant-wwino-addon/docs/index.md

 ### Home Assistant Script:

-As you may have noticed, the automation abouve calls a script.
-This script submits your wine rating to the Wonderful Wino add-on, and thanks you with a notification.
-It then hides the wine rating card from view.
+As you may have noticed, the automation above calls a script.
+This script submits your wine rating back to the automation and onto Wonderful Wino.
+It also thanks you if you set a rating with a notification.
+It then re-hides the wine rating card from view.

 {% raw %}
 ```